Reverse Heart Disease with a New Diet Program

 Avocados

-Add a little bit of a avocado to a sandwich or any type of salad which ups the amount of healthy fat in your diet.
+Add a little bit of an avocado to a sandwich or any type of salad which ups the amount of healthy fat in your diet.
 Avocados are packed with Mono saturated fat; they can lower LDL levels while raising the amount of HDL cholesterol in your body.
-There our many recipes that call for avocados and avocado dip is great with fajitas.
+There our many recipes that call for avocados, and avocado dip is great with fajitas.

 Olive Oil - Healthy Choice